Palm oil boycott an unrealistic approach to conserving biodiversity

 By comparison, using the $25M instead to buy forest directly at the outset would save only 4,000 hectares.

-Wilcove said that while no conservation organizations have adopted this strategy, there is evidence of increased dialogue between conservationists and the palm oil industry, including recent collaboration between Cargill and Conservation International in Papua New Guinea and WWF's support of the Roundtable on Sustainable Palm Oil (RSPO), an industry-led sustainability initiative.
+Wilcove said that while no conservation organizations have adopted this strategy, there is evidence of increased dialogue between conservationists and the palm oil industry.
+This includes Conservation International in Papua New Guinea and the Roundtable on Sustainable Palm Oil (RSPO), an industry-led sustainability initiative.

 "I regard these developments as positive," he said.
 "I hope to see further examples in coming years."